AusDTO/bosh-deployments/concourse/README.md

 #### set a static ip

-The default deployment manifest will allocate an ip using dhcp for the concourse web interface.
+The default deployment manifest will automatically allocate an ip for the concourse web interface.
 The [static-ip.yml](operators/static-ip.yml) file provides the ability to specify a static ip for the web interface.
 Below is an example:

 ```bash
 bosh deploy -n -d concourse concourse.yml \